-Lebanon has adopted trade liberalization policies as part of its comprehensive economic strategy to allow further integration of Lebanon into the global economy.
-Lebanon's economic growth and business competitiveness have improved with the signing of a number of trade agreements, designed to enhance the access of local companies to international markets.
-These trade agreements have been signed mainly with Arab countries and the European Union aiming at establishing a free trade area between the trading partners:
+Lebanon has adopted trade liberalization policies as part of its comprehensive economic strategy to further integrate Lebanon into the global economy.
+Lebanon's economic growth and business competitiveness have improved with the signing of a number of trade agreements, enhancing the access of local companies to international markets.
+These trade agreements have been signed mainly with Arab countries and the European Union aiming to establish a free trade area between the trading partners: